jw0k/nestrepo/README.md

 # nestrepo

 Modified Arch packages.
+And other packages, too.

 ## Packages

-- networkmanager_auto - keeps trying to connect to WiFi even if it is stared before gnome-keyring
+- networkmanager_auto - keeps trying to connect to WiFi even if it is started before gnome-keyring
 - sxiv-large - sxiv configured to display large thumbnails
 - polybar-correct-time - polybar with time module fixes (time wouldn't update after unhibernating)